UPDATED: March 2021

 This will help to maximise the longevity of your iron and keep it in tip-top condition.

 So here is our ultimate (and the original!) guide about the correct water to use with steam irons.
 In this article, you'll learn:

-- About different types of water in the UK
+- About different types of water

 - What is hard water anyway?

 - Do I have hard water or soft water?